Logo

 Features

-It features a new flat face trigger, a huge improvement over the previous OEM trigger, an optics-ready slide, and tall white dot sights.
+It features a new flat-face trigger, a huge improvement over the previous OEM trigger, an optics-ready slide, and tall white dot sights.
 Those are the newest improvements to the M2.0 line, but there are plenty of other features I’d like to discuss as well.
 I’ll go over all of the features, specifications, and my personal experience with the M2.0 since I’ve had it.

 Sights

-A huge frustration point for me with certain guns occurs when they are optic ready but have standard height sights.
-Then, when you go and mount an optic, you can’t use the iron sights if you need to, or you have to throw on a set of taller aftermarket sights.
 With the tall white dot sights on the M2.0, that’s usually not an issue you’ll have.
 They allow you to continue practicing with your backup sights or co-witness them with your optic.
 I do wish they were night sights though, but the white dots are sufficient.

 Trigger

-The new flat face trigger is probably one of the most welcomed changes to the M2.0.
+The new flat-face trigger is probably one of the most welcomed changes to the M2.0.
 Many shooters have voiced their complaints about the previous OEM trigger and chose to replace it with an aftermarket trigger, like the infamous Apex trigger.
 I have an Apex trigger on one of my older M&Ps and can attest to how nicely it shoots.
-However, I won’t be looking at buying any aftermarket triggers for this new M2.0, as I love this new trigger that S&W rolled out, and I shoot very well with it.

 I’ve found the trigger to have a smooth uptake and a clean, crisp break and reset.
 The trigger pull also seems to be lighter than its predecessor, and I get consistent trigger pulls with it.
 Circulating online are a few complaints about a certain level of “grittiness” with the new trigger, but I haven’t noticed it myself.